MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-gateway-sso-kerberos-sap-bw-gx64krb.md

 * You get the following message: *(GSS-API) An invalid name was supplied*.
 Make sure *p:* is the value of the server's SNC identity profile parameter.

 * You get the following message: *(SNC error) the specified module could not be found*.
-This error is often caused by placing gx64krb5.dll in a location that requires elevated privileges (administrator rights) to access.
+This error is often caused by placing gx64krb5.dll in a location that requires elevated privileges (../administrator rights) to access.

 ### Troubleshoot gateway connectivity issues